theonethread/theonethread/readme.md

 ### Pledge

-> Make you think your workflow is simple through Digital Transformation
+I'd like to make you think your workflow **is** simple - though doing its job extraordinary through Digital Transformation.